xanicas/task-filter/README.md

 ## How to Use

 1. **Add Tasks**:
-   - Enter a task description in the input field at the top of the page.
+   - Enter a task description in the input field located on the left side of the page.
-   - Click the "Add Task" button to create a new task.
+   - Click the **"Add Task"** button to create a new task.
-   - Newly added tasks will have a default status of "TODO."
+   - Newly added tasks will have a default status of `TODO`.

+2. **Search Tasks**:
+   - Use the search bar on the right side of the page to locate tasks by their descriptions.
+   - As you type, the list of tasks dynamically updates to show matching results.

-2. **Filter Tasks**:
+3. **Filter Tasks**:
    - Use the sidebar to filter tasks by their status:
-     - `ALL`: Shows all tasks.
+     - **ALL**: Displays all tasks.
-     - `TODO`: Shows tasks that are yet to be started.
+     - **TODO**: Displays tasks that are yet to be started.
-     - `PROGRESS`: Shows tasks that are currently in progress.
+     - **PROGRESS**: Displays tasks that are currently in progress.
-     - `DONE`: Shows tasks that have been completed.
+     - **DONE**: Displays tasks that have been completed.
-   - The task counters in the sidebar dynamically update to reflect the number of tasks in each category.
+   - The counters in the sidebar automatically update to reflect the number of tasks in each category.

-3. **Update Task Status**:
+4. **Update Task Status**:
-   - In the task list, each task has a dropdown menu next to it.
+   - Each task in the list has a dropdown menu next to it.
    - Use the dropdown to change the status of a task to `TODO`, `PROGRESS`, or `DONE`.
-   - Tasks will automatically move to the corresponding category based on their status.
+   - Tasks are automatically organized into their corresponding categories.

-4. **View Task Details**:
-   - Each task in the list displays its description and current status.
-   - The interface updates instantly when any changes are made.
+5. **Persist Tasks**:
+   - All tasks and their statuses are saved even after a page refresh, ensuring your data is preserved.

+6. **Paginate Tasks**:
+   - If there are many tasks, use the pagination controls at the bottom of the task list to navigate through the pages.